What Is A BS In Environmental Science?

 Environmental science internships are real-world work opportunities, often provided by Florida Tech alumni through Career Management Services, in partnership with the degree program advisor.

-In addition to environmental science internships, many students build experience by volunteering in faculty research labs.
-The department of ocean engineering and sciences is an integrated collaboration of environmental scientists, oceanographers, ocean engineers and meteorologists who share a keen interest in preserving, protecting and enhancing natural resources.
+The Department of Ocean Engineering and Marine Sciences is an integrated collaboration of environmental scientists, marine biologists, oceanographers, ocean engineers and meteorologists who share a keen interest in preserving, protecting, and enhancing natural resources.
 Current research studies focus on such topics as:

 Students participating in environmental science internships and research have access to high-tech marine and environmental systems laboratories.
 These facilities have instrumentation that can be used for core-boring and sediment analysis, beach surveying, the measurement and analysis of water quality, the processes of fouling by marine organisms and saltwater corrosion and more.